What is SIEM Software? How It Works and How to Choose the Right Tool

 The software then identifies and categorizes incidents and events, as well as analyzes them.
-The software delivers on two main objectives, which are to
+The software delivers on two main objectives:

-- provide reports on security-related incidents and events, such as successful and failed logins, malware activity and other possible malicious activities and
+- Provide reports on security-related incidents and events, such as successful and failed logins, malware activity and other possible malicious activities.

 Enterprise need for better compliance management drove much of the early adoption of this technology, says Paula Musich, research director at Enterprise Management Associates (EMA), a market research and consulting firm based in Boulder, Colo.